yuting-wei/TEACH/README.md

-# Refined Metrics Evaluation Toolkit for TEACH
+# Refined Evaluation Metrics Toolkit for TEACH

-This toolkit evaluates **refined BLEU and ROUGE scores** by word alignment self-labeling.
+This toolkit computes refined BLEU and ROUGE scores, using a word alignment self-labeling approach.
 It includes two main scripts:

 - `was.py`: Computes word alignments based on reference and candidate sentences.
 - `refined_metrics.py`: Calculates refined BLEU and ROUGE scores using alignment results.